It's Free to Speak to an Advisor, 7 days, 8am - 10pm

 Accordion Arrow

-A buy to let secured loan, also known as a second charge or a second mortgage, is a type of loan that allows buy to let landlords to borrow money against the equity they have built up.
+A buy-to-let secured loan, also known as a second charge or a second mortgage, is a type of loan that allows buy-to-let landlords to borrow money against the equity they have built up.

-The more equity you have in your investment properties, usually, the more you’ll be able to release via a buy to let secured loan.
+The more equity you have in your investment properties, usually, the more you’ll be able to release via a buy-to-let secured loan.

-The interest rate of a buy to let secured loan will be slightly higher than a mortgage due to the higher risk involved by the lender.
-However, the interest rate on a buy to let secured loan is usually cheaper than an unsecured regular personal loan.
+The interest rate of a buy-to-let secured loan will be slightly higher than a mortgage due to the higher risk involved by the lender.
+However, the interest rate on a buy-to-let secured loan is usually cheaper than an unsecured regular personal loan.

 The first charge of the property will be held by the primary mortgage company.
 In the event of repossession, the first charge mortgage will be repaid first from the proceeds followed by any secured loan or subsequent charges.